mixxxdj/manual/source/chapters/user_interface.rst

 -------------------------

 .. figure:: ../_static/Mixxx-200-Deere-gain-knob.png
-   :align: right
+   :align: center
-   :width: 77px
+   :width: 300px
-   :figwidth: 100px
+   :figwidth: 150px
    :alt: The EQ Controls of a deck in the mixer
    :figclass: pretty-figures